Why Grinding and Polishing Matters for Medical Manufacturing

 The advantage of semi-automatic grinder-polishers is that the machines do the work of applying pressure to the sample during a preparation routine without the need of an operator manually handling the samples.
 Once the samples are loaded on the machine, the operator can press the start button and walk away until it is time to reload new samples on the platen.

-Processing consistency
+Processing Consistency

 Along with handling multiple samples, semi-automatic grinder-polishers provide consistency by applying the same force for each sample as well as the ability to adjust the forces to match different sized specimens.